jingxiang-z/CSKnowledgeHub/CONTRIBUTING.md

 3. Add topic files with clear names (e.g., `Transport Layer.md`).
 4. Update the root `README.md` to include your new topic section.

-## Git workflow
+## Contribution Workflow

 1. **Fork the repository** to your own GitHub account.
 2. **Clone your fork** locally: `git clone https://github.com/YOUR_USERNAME/CSKnowledgeHub.git`
 3. **Create a feature branch** from `master`: `git checkout -b feature/your-topic-name`
-4. **Make your changes** following the content and style guidelines above.
+4. **Make your changes** following the content and style guidelines.
 5. **Commit your changes** with clear, descriptive commit messages.
 6. **Push to your fork**: `git push origin feature/your-topic-name`
 7. **Open a Pull Request** from your fork to the main repository.
-   - Reference any related issues (e.g., "Closes #123")
+   - Provide a clear description of your changes
-   - Fill in the PR template checklist
+   - Reference any related issues if applicable
-   - Ensure your changes pass basic quality checks (markdown formatting, working links)
+   - Ensure markdown formatting is correct and all links work

-**Note:** For significant content additions, consider opening an issue first (Content Request) to discuss scope and approach.
+**Note:** For significant content additions or major restructuring, consider opening an issue first to discuss scope and approach.

 ## Writing guidelines